nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 So we tried to generate the vocabulary from the actual set of Java and Python repositiries given [here][11].
 Since the dataset was huge we faced `java.lang.OutOfMemoryError`.
 Hence we used the asts and vocabularies provided by the developers to further generate training data for skipgram model.
-To make these asts and vocabularies available for docker to run, run below commands to docker workspace.
+To make these asts and vocabularies available for docker to run, run below commands to copy them into docker workspace.
 ```
 cp ../data/dataset/java-asts.json $DOCKER_GENERATED_DATA
 cp ../data/dataset/java-vocab.json $DOCKER_GENERATED_DATA